April Lawn & Garden Tips

 For the Birds

 - Feed the Birds.
-Make sure feeders are clean and keep full with bird food to encourage birds, including hummingbirds, coming back.
+Make sure feeders are clean and keep full of bird food to encourage birds, including hummingbirds, coming back.

 - Time for a Bath.
 Birds need a water source for bathing and drinking.
 Place a birdbath in your garden to attract birds in your yard.